ValeKnappich/Crypto-Summary/doc.md

 - dpt decryption algorithm $D(y: \{0,1\}^*, k: K) : \{0,1\}^*$
 - and $D(E(x, k), k) = x$

-E cannot be deterministic, because else we wouldn't be able to send the same message multiple times, i.e. the same plaintext encrypted under the same key should result in a different ciphertext (with a high probability).
+$E$ cannot be deterministic, because else we wouldn't be able to send the same message multiple times, i.e. the same plaintext encrypted under the same key should result in a different ciphertext (with a high probability).

 ### Encryption Schemes from Stream Ciphers